 The audit assignment system is comprised of the following five elements:

-- Audit initiation process and rules for auditors to conduct PREA audits of local, state, and federal confinement facilities
+- Audit initiation process, including submission of the audit contract, and rules for auditors to conduct PREA audits of local, state, and federal confinement facilities.

 Each element is described in greater detail below.